 Teaching respect, honesty, and gratitude at school and in the classroom requires these social-emotional learning lessons and hands-on activities for kids.

 Teaching respect in the classroom is a task that teachers must do almost daily.
-For example, there are many ways educators can tie these social skills lessons into daily tasks.
-Here are a number of ways to teach children what respect means.
+For example, educators can incorporate these social skills lessons into various daily tasks.
+Here are several ways to teach children what respect means.
 Also, here are tips for teaching them how to be respectful in the classroom and beyond.

 Teaching respect in the classroom helps students succeed.
-In other words, when children are able to treat each other respectfully, they respond to direction and instruction in a positive way.
+In other words, when children treat each other respectfully, they tend to respond positively to direction and instruction.
 In effect, they are more likely to succeed in academics.
 Distractions and behavioral disruptions are lessened.
 Communication lines open and are more relaxed.
 This makes for a more conducive learning environment.
 Try the following ideas to encourage respectfulness.

 - Explicit Teaching: Teach kids what respect is.
 Define it for them and with them.
 Brainstorm as a class what respect looks like, sounds like, and feels like.
-Give them the vocabulary needed to express respect.
+Provide them with the vocabulary necessary to express respect.

 - Vocabulary Sort: Write words and actions describing respect and disrespect on cards.
 Have children sort them into categories: “Respectful” versus “Disrespectful.”